jdrichardsappacad/fullstack-project-dashboard-starter/backend/backend.md

   res.json({
     title: err.title || 'Server Error',
     message: err.message,
-    stack: isProduction ? null : err.stack
+    stack: isProduction ? null : err.stack,
   });
 });
 ```

 Now let's go back to your GET route for a single product.
 Now that you have
-written a database fetch for a product, you want to render errors for products that
+written a database fetch for a product, you want to render errors for products
-were not found.
-Make sure your asynchronous route function is taking in `next`
+that were not found.
+Make sure your asynchronous route function is taking in
-as a parameter.
-If you have fetched a valid product, render the product in JSON.
-If
+`next` as a parameter.
+If you have fetched a valid product, render the product
-you have not fetched a valid product, you can use a function to generate an error
+in JSON.
+If you have not fetched a valid product, you can use a function to
-before invoking the `next` method.
+generate an error before invoking the `next` method.

 Let's define your error generator function for products not found.
-In your product
+In your
-route module, define a `productNotFoundError` function that takes in a product ID.
+product route module, define a `productNotFoundError` function that takes in a
-Generate a new `Error` object with a message stating that a product of the
+product ID.
+Generate a new `Error` object with a message stating that a product
-given ID could not be found.
-Assign the error to have a `title` property to be
+of the given ID could not be found.
+Assign the error to have a `title` property
-"Product not found." and a `status` of `404`.
-At the end of the function, return
+to be "Product not found." and a `status` of `404`.
+At the end of the function,
-the error.
+return the error.

-Now that the `productNotFoundError` function is written to generate and return an
+Now that the `productNotFoundError` function is written to generate and return
-`Error` object, you can pass the return value of the `productNotFoundError`
+an `Error` object, you can pass the return value of the `productNotFoundError`
 function call into the `next` method to invoke the global error handler.

 Take a moment to test your route and error handling in Postman.